A-Kamran/SemanticSalah/MIRO.md

 Tests have been made by checking competency questions in the paper.
 The Competency Questions with their Sparql Queries and results are available [here](https://github.com/A-Kamran/SemanticSalah/blob/main/Competency%20Questions%20and%20SPARQL%20Queries.md).

 2. **Evaluation (MUST)**
-Metrics, and discussions over Semantic Hadith ontology evaluation have been discussed in the paper.
+Metrics, and discussions over Semantic Salah ontology evaluation have been discussed in the paper.

 3. **Examples of use (MUST)**
-At the moment, only theoretical examples of usage in the presentation paper.
+The study's outcomes are practically implemented through the \textit{SmartSalahApp}, which offers users personalised feedback on the quality, completeness, and correctness of their Salah practices.
+This application aims to empower users with real-time insights and guidance.

 4. **Institutional endorsement (OPTIONAL)**
 None